bertux/eliza/packages/plugin-lukso/README.md

 The createToken action interacts with the **ERC20Factory** contract to deploy ERC20 tokens.

 #### ERC20Factory.sol

-* Deploys new ERC20 tokens
+- Deploys new ERC20 tokens
-* Emits a TokenCreated event
+- Emits a TokenCreated event
-* Allows querying the number of created tokens
+- Allows querying the number of created tokens

 #### CustomToken.sol

-* ERC20 token with an initial supply minted to the token owner
+- ERC20 token with an initial supply minted to the token owner
-* Implements OpenZeppelin's **ERC20** and **Ownable** modules
+- Implements OpenZeppelin's **ERC20** and **Ownable** modules

 ## Running Tests

 This plugin includes a test suite using **vitest** to ensure reliability and functionality.
 The tests cover core features with unit tests, including token creation via createToken and token transfers via transfer.

-Navigate to the plugin-fuse directory and run:
+Navigate to the plugin-lukso directory and run:

 ```bash
 pnpm test